A 17-year-old daredevil could be China’s next Olympic star

 Regarding another thorny issue, Gu says she’s not naive about some of the hate she receives on her burgeoning social media accounts for choosing China over the U.S. for her ski career.
 She is well aware of how much more volume the detractors might command as her story edges closer to the Olympic flame.

-“’Difficult’ is the wrong word, but she weighed everything very heavily,” said her agent, Tom Yaps.
+“’Difficult’ is the wrong word, but she weighed everything very heavily,” said her agent, Tom Yaps, who told of the U.S. team’s early recognition of Gu as someone with huge talent who would very much need representation.
 “At the end of the day, she really feels she can make an impact in these young women’s lives.
 She looked around and said, ‘There are so many brilliant role models in the U.S. already,’ and she felt her voice could really make an impact over there.”

 Gu, who comes off as savvy as athletes twice her age, seems to grasp the weight of what she’s doing.
 That was her doing the voiceover on an Adidas ad about women’s empowerment, reading from a seventh-grade essay she wrote about America’s Title IX law, which was written to protect women from discrimination in college sports.
 Recently, Yaps said, Gu received a request to record a video for an upcoming diplomacy summit about improving China-U.S. relations.